 Candidates who have VA appointments may not consider part of the VA effort toward satisfying the full-time requirement at the applicant institution.
 Candidates with VA appointments should contact the staff person in the relevant institute or center before preparing an application to discuss their eligibility.

-KL2 awards are for two years with the option to competitively renew (from among the current pool of scholars) for a third year based on satisfactory performance in the program and a demonstrated need for additional research training.
 The KL2 grant application should be written for research and training to be conducted over two years.
+KL2 awards are for two years with the option to competitively renew (from among the current pool of scholars) for a third year based on satisfactory performance in the program, a demonstrated need for additional research training, and programmatic resource availability.
+Productivity in submitting external grants will be a key factor in the assessment of productivity.

 Letter of Intent

-A letter of intent should be submitted before applying to begin to identify potential reviewers for your grant.
-Include your name, title, department, contact information, project title, a paragraph describing your research, and the name, title and department of your mentor(s).
-Letters of Intent should be sent to Karen Shields, education strategy and planning manager, at firstname.lastname@example.org.
+A letter of intent should be submitted before applying so that the directors can begin to identify potential reviewers for your grant.
+These letters will not be used to make award decisions and all who submit a letter of intent should plan to submit a full proposal.
+Include your name, title, department, contact information, project title, your NIH biosketch, a paragraph describing your research, how it is translational, and the name, title and department of your mentor(s).
+Letters of Intent must include a statement that the candidate will commit at least 9 person-months (75% of full-time professional effort, 50% for clinicians from surgery or surgical specialties) to the career development program and related career development activities.
+Letters of Intent should be sent to Jessica Petrie, Education Strategy and Planning Manager, at firstname.lastname@example.org.

-Preparation of the CTSI KL2 application for the most part follows the guidance for preparation of a general NIH K grant, with a few exceptions.
+Preparation of the CTSI KL2 application closely follows the guidance for preparation of a general NIH K grant, with a few exceptions.
 Equal weight is placed on the candidate/training plan and the research plan.
-It is recommended that each section be as fully developed as possible with commensurate representation by the number of pages within the application, i.e. about half to candidate/mentor statement and half to research plan.

-Having specific aims for training and career development within the candidate information is suggested, as well as a description of how each training aim will be addressed and the role that each mentor or member of the research team will play in supporting each aim of the training plan, as well as any additional courses to be taken to meet the training aims.
-See coursework details here.
+Having specific aims for the training/career development plan is strongly recommended, as well as a description of how each training aim will be addressed, the role that each mentor or member of the research team will play in supporting each aim of the training plan, and any additional courses to be taken to meet the training aims.

-The following resources are available to help you in preparing your application.
-Email requests to Karen Shields at firstname.lastname@example.org.
+The following resources are available to help applicants who are preparing an application.
+Email requests to Jessica Petrie at email@example.com.